michaeloyer/NameSiloDynDns/README.md

 * APIKey: [Generate here](https://www.namesilo.com/account/api-manager)

 ## Install
 This is a DotNet Core app that can be run anywhere.
 See your OS guides for setting up as service.
-You can build and publish this by using `dotnet publish --runtime win-x64 /p:PublishSingleFile=true /p:DebugType=None` to create an executable in Windows.
+You can build and publish this by using `dotnet publish --self-contained --runtime win-x64` to create an executable in Windows.
 To run the Executable in Windows you can use something like [NSSM](https://nssm.cc/) or use the Windows Task Scheduler

 ## Logging
 This app uses [Serilog](https://serilog.net/) for logging.
 Logging is setup in the [appsettings.json](NameSiloDynDns/appsettings.json) file in the *Serilog* section.
 The following sinks are currently supported: